-The TNRD Nuisance Mosquito Reduction Program includes mosquito reduction with pesticides, public outreach, and mosquito surveillance.
+The TNRD Nuisance Mosquito Reduction Program includes mosquito reduction with organic pesticides, mosquito surveillance, and outreach to the public.

-The Thompson-Nicola Regional District (TNRD) began its formal mosquito reduction program approximately 40 years ago.
-Initially, the program consisted solely of the aerial application of pesticides such as malathion to control adult populations of mosquitoes.
-However, with the advent of new products such as biological larvicides, the program shifted its focus to the more environmentally sound practice of controlling mosquito larval populations before they emerge as adults.
+The TNRD formally began its mosquito reduction program in 1971.
+At first, the program consisted solely of aerial applications to control adult populations of mosquitoes.
+With the advancement of new products such as biological larvicides, which do not harm fish habitats, the program has shifted over time to an environmentally-safe practice: controlling mosquito larval populations before they emerge as adults.

-This program targets those species of mosquito that pose a nuisance problem for humans, primarily, those of the Aedes genus which are also known as floodwater and snowmelt mosquitoes.
-These mosquitoes lay their eggs in the soil next to receding waters along rivers and creeks and next to ponds and marshes in grassland hills.
-In subsequent years, when the waters again rise, the eggs are wetted and millions of them hatch all at once, releasing millions of larvae into the water.
-These larvae develop very quickly, thus timely application of larvicide is critical to their reduction.
-When these mosquitoes are not reduced, they emerge within 2 to 3 weeks of being wetted and are ferocious and persistent biters of humans.
-Their populations generally peak in late-June and then rapidly die off in July.
-These species usually bite only once and are therefore considered low risk as vectors of disease since they would have to bite more than once to pick up the disease from an infected host and then transmit it during a subsequent blood meal.
+The TNRD Mosquito Control Reduction program targets species of mosquitoes that pose a nuisance for humans, primarily those of the Aedes genus, which are also known as floodwater and snowmelt mosquitoes.
+Aedes genus mosquitoes lay their eggs in the soil next to receding waters along rivers and creeks and next to ponds and marshes in grasslands.
+Each spring, when the waters rise, the eggs are wetted and millions of them hatch all at once, releasing millions of larvae into the water.
+These larvae develop very quickly, which makes it critical to provide timely application of larvicide to reduce mosquito populations.

 The majority of the TNRD Nuisance Mosquito Control campaign is focused on reducing mosquitoes while they are in their larval stages, for two primary reasons.
 Firstly, larval control is much more efficient than adulticiding – it is possible to treat larval mosquitoes in very high concentrations in larval development sites, while adult mosquitoes tend to disperse soon after emerging.
 Secondly, larvicides such as Vectobac 200G, Aquabac 200G and Altosid Pellets are species-specific, affecting only aquatic members of the Order Diptera, which includes mosquitoes, black flies and midges.